American Oaks: History

 In the 2006 running of the event Arindel Farms's Wait A While sent off as the 3/1 third choice in a field of eight, drew off to an impressive 4 1/2-length victory over 8-5 favorite Asahi Rising (JPN) and Arravale (CAN) in the invitational's fifth running.
 Trained by Eclipse Award winner Todd Pletcher, Wait A While was making just her second career start on the turf.
 Jockey Garrett Gomez stalked the early pace set by Attima (GB) and made a sweeping three-wide move around the second turn, clearing the field under mild left-handed urging.
 The connections had to wait several minutes for the race to be declared official after Alex Bisono, rider of Foxysox, alleged interference against Wait a While.
 Bisono claimed that Wait a While forced him to take up near the quarter-pole as the winner was making her sweeping move to the front of the pack.
 However, stewards disallowed it, saying Attima caused the traffic problem.

 By 2009 was the last running of the event as an Invitational.
 In 2010 purse money of the event was slashed to $250,000.

 The 2011 running of the event produced a dead-heat between Nereid and Cambina which was the first in a Grade I at Hollywood Park since the Richard Mandella-trained pair of Beautiful Melody and Reluctant Guest finished on even terms in the Beverly Hills Handicap on June 30, 1990.
 It was also the first Grade I victory for both fillies.

 With the closure of Hollywood Park Racetrack in 2013 the event was moved to Santa Anita Racetrack.

 In 2014 and 2015 the event was scheduled in May and since 2016 in December usually on opening day of the Santa Anita Park Winter Meeting.

 The race was originally run at 1 1/4 miles but in 2016 was cut back to 1 1/8 miles to prevent runners from having to race down the Santa Anita hillside turf course and cross the dirt main track.
 It returned to 1 1/4 miles in 2017.

 In 2021 the race was transferred from the turf surface to dirt for first time in the history of its runnings, which automatically downgraded the status of the race from a Grade I event to a Grade II.
 However, after review the Grade I status was reinstated.

+Cygames, the Japanese company behind the Umamusume: Pretty Derby franchise, was the presenting sponsor of the American Oaks in 2025.